That’s 1991, not 1891.

 What probably started as a way to condition or improve a stock of old ale became in America and isolated parts of the U.K. a thing, in a word a marketing concept, just as some people argue today for craft beer.

 After all this, I wasn’t expecting a taste description akin to that for a 1945 Bordeaux, but thin, watered-down mild…?
 On the other hand, this was 1991, 100 years after musty’s heyday.
 There is no reason to think it tasted like that back in the day.
 The lager and ale for Harvey’s musty ale in the early 1990s and 1960s would have been different to ones of 100 years before, for one thing.
 I still feel my “recreation” reported yesterday conveyed an idea of some of the musty ale of its salad days.

 The menu page below is from a stylish Harvey’s menu of the early 1960s, reproduced again courtesy www.nypl.org.
 Note the claimed “secret formula”:

 Net net, the key American evolution was probably using newly-fermented lager, or “shenk” beer technically, to smarten up old ale, an adapted krausening which Anglo-Saxon brewers borrowed from their German colleagues.
 Finally, many saloons just mixed ale and lager at the bar.

-I look forward to its revival, under misty London railway arches and on Vail ski hills. 🙂
+I look forward to its revival, under gloomy London railway arches and the chic chalets of Vail.

 Note re images: The first image above was sourced from Pinterest.
 The second and third, from the Tavern Trove and www.nypl.org sites linked above.
 All intellectual property in or to the images belongs solely to their lawful owner or authorized user.
 Images are believed available for educational and historical purposes.
 All feedback welcomed.